Travelling on a budget: Lisbon edition

 Flights and Accommodation:

 I fly easyjet a lot – I usually have a good experience with them being on time and if it is just a quick flight then you may as well get cheap fares!
 I can put up with no food/drinks/entertainment if it only costs me £70 return!
 I bought our flights in the January sale – they have these every month or so, I usually just look at the map, have a google at hotel prices in various places then pick the cheapest one.
+I’m always looking out for cheap places to travel to and Lisbon always seems to be reasonably priced when I book it.
+It’s a great place and I love visiting, it just helps that it doesn’t cost me much to go there!
+There’s nothing better than a cheap holiday!!

 The accommodation is Lisbon is excellent – we stayed at the 4 star Hotel Alif Avenidas which was slightly outside the main city (15 minutes on the underground) but it was only £60 a night – we shared a twin room for two nights which is a decent bargain.
 The room was clean and bright, the only downside being no free wifi with which to feed my internet addiction!
 A lot of other hotels had similar prices at this time of year and I didn’t think they got much higher.